ethinethin/DDO-1/assembler/MANUAL.md

     TAD var1        ; add the value stored at the label var1 to the AC TAD (1000)      ; add the value stored at the address in memory at address 1000 TAD (var1)      ; add the value stored at the address in memory at label var1

+Memory locations in assembly are absolute, not relative.
+Therefore:

+    JMP 0           ; jump to page 0, memory location 0 (valid on all pages) JMP 2048        ; jump to page 1, memory location 0 (only valid on page 1)

+If an instruction on the last word of a page is executed, execution will continue on the next page.
+Subroutines should not span two pages, or the return address will be inaccessible.

+Lastly, memory locations 16 through 31 of page 0 are the auto-increment registers.
+If indirection is used with one of these memory locations, the value contained within is incremented before the operation.

+    CLA
+    TAD var1        ; load the value contained at var1
+    DCA 16          ; store the value in auto-increment register TAD (16)        ; load the value stored in the address at auto-increment register HLT
+    var1, 2048

+In this code snippet, the value in the AC will be the value located at memory 2049.

 ### Microinstructions